quou/openmv/README.md

  - [ ] Actually make a damn game.

 ## Building
 Generate a Makefile using Premake.
-Requires a C99 compatible compiler that supports variadic macros and the ability to cast a void pointer to a function pointer.
-GCC is what I use.
+Requires a bunch of GCC extensions, because I am bad at programming.

 Dependencies on Linux:
  - `libdl`